Ddemon26/custom-mcp-servers/README.md

 - **Purpose:** Provide predictable, validated dice rolls for tabletop or gaming scenarios.
 - **Key behaviours:**
   - Validates side counts (2-1000) and roll counts (1-20) to stop runaway requests.
-  - Uses cryptographically secure randomness provided by Node's `Math.random`?
-Actually default.
-Node's `Math.random` is not cryptographically secure, but unstoppable?
-Should we mention?
-Wait is `Math.random` used?
-Check code: uses `Math.floor(Math.random() * ...)` - that's not cryptographically secure.
-Should mention "pseudo-random" or "Math.random" to avoid misrepresenting as cryptographically secure.
-So we should say "Uses Node's Math.random (sufficient for casual use, not cryptographically secure)".
+  - Uses Node's `Math.random`, which is fine for casual use but not cryptographically secure.
   - Formats output with total, individual rolls, and percentile support (00-99 by rolling two d10s).

 | Tool | Purpose | Required arguments | Optional arguments / defaults |